 PLC is a non-selective school that creates opportunities for all girls to be challenged, extended and inspired.

-In our Learning Enrichment Centre, we recognise that gifted and talented students have specific educational needs and seek opportunities to be challenged, extended and inspired.
+We recognise that gifted and talented students have specific educational needs and seek opportunities to be challenged, extended and inspired, and that all students benefit when given the opportunity to extend their knowledge.

 Generally, high achievers are always looking for something more.
-We, therefore, individualise the learning for our gifted and talented students.
-Each is unique and so our approach is to offer many individual pathways rather than a single programme in order to accommodate specific needs.
-In this way, our gifted girls are not limited by what is available for the whole group.
+We, therefore, offer extension throughout the course of daily lessons as well as through our co-curricular programmes and external partnerships.
+Each student is unique and so our approach is to offer many individual pathways rather than a single programme in order to accommodate specific needs.
+In this way, our gifted students are not limited by what is available for the whole group.

-Our dedicated Gifted and Talented Co-ordinators bring specialist knowledge and training, as well as a professional commitment, to meeting the needs of their students.
+Our dedicated teachers bring specialist knowledge and training, as well as a professional commitment, to meeting the needs of their students.
 They work in collaboration with the girls themselves, teachers, parents and other specialists to develop individual profiles and to map progress across their years at PLC.

 Acceleration options within a particular subject, or sometimes across Year levels may also be considered.
 Decisions such as these are always made with considered consultation with families.

-Competitions and clubs such as Tournament of Minds, da Vinci Decathlon of Thinking, Australian History Competition and Scholars Cup are some of a wide variety of extension and challenge opportunities outside of the curriculum that are offered to our talented students.
+Competitions and clubs such as Tournament of Minds, da Vinci Decathlon, Ethics Olympiad and the Australian History Competition, and specialised events like the Australian Maths Olympiad and Bond University High School Mooting Competition are some of a wide variety of extension and challenge opportunities outside of the curriculum that are offered to our talented students.

 Identifying Giftedness and Talent